 GST Matters – recent news

-GST free cars for disabled persons
+- GST free supply of cars & car parts for disabled

-GST and intangibles
+- GST and Intangibles

-GST on tampons
+- GST on tampons to be removed

-GST and Property
+- GST and Property Transactions

 The proposed extension of GST free status does not affect existing certificated exemptions for the disabled persons.